VishnuNPoojary24/Principles-of-AI/README.md

 # Principles-of-AI
-## 1. Implementaion of Tic Tac Toe Game in python
+## 1. Implementaion of Tic Tac Toe Game using python